hyperledger/firefly/README.md

   │       │
   │       │   ┌───────────────┐  - Broadcast of data to all parties in the network
-  │       ├───┤ broadcast [Bm]│    * Implements dispatcher for batch component │       │   │ manager       |    * Integrates with shared storage interface [Ps] plugin
+  │       ├───┤ broadcast [Bm]│    * Implements dispatcher for batch component │       │   │ manager       |    * Integrates with shared storage interface [Ss] plugin
   │       │   └───────────────┘    * Integrates with blockchain interface [Bi] plugin
   │       │
   │       │   ┌───────────────┐  - Send private data to individual parties in the network